ryanmio/DecodeMe-/TASKS.md

 ### Bugs and Issues
 - [x] Layout shift when loading auth component as logged out user
-- [ ] Options menu on leaderboard page has no other options other than leaderboard
+- [x] Options menu on leaderboard page has no other options other than leaderboard
+- [x] Game History needs loading animaton to prevent massive layout shift
-- [ ] Assistant settings save needs to give user confirmation.
+- [x] Assistant settings save needs to give user confirmation.
 Add toast.
 - [ ] Chatbot and Endgame Custom Instructions should be disabled until functional
-- [ ] Game History needs loading animaton to prevent massive layout shift
 - [ ] Game History should have chat with tutor button and enable chat window
 - [ ] Game History should have sort by score feature
 - [ ] Scorecard stats should have tool tip with description